Mandela comfortable in hospital: South Africa

 The City Press newspaper said both the Nelson Mandela Foundation and his ex-wife, Winnie Madikizela-Mandela, had not known about his transfer to the capital from his home in the remote village of Qunu in the Eastern Cape province.

-South Africa's Sunday Times said deputy President Kgalema Motlanthe had cancelled a scheduled visit on Friday to Mandela in Qunu after being told of his condition.
+South Africa's Sunday Times said deputy President Kgalema Motlanthe had canceled a scheduled visit on Friday to Mandela in Qunu after being told of his condition.

 The mood around Pretoria's Military One hospital was calm on Sunday.
 Army personnel were searching all cars driving onto the premises.